 SIZE: 8 to 11 inches at the shoulder

-COAT AND COLOR: Silky coat in two main color varietals: Pepper and mustard.
+COLOR: Two main color varietals: Pepper and mustard.
 The pepper varietal ranges from bluish black to a dark silver, while mustard ranges from reddish brown to light fawn that can appear white in certain spots on the body.
-The fur on the Dandie Dinmont's legs and feet is typically darker than the rest of her coat.
+The fur on the Dandie Dinmont's legs and feet is typically darker than the rest of their coat.

 LIFE EXPECTANCY: 12 to 15 years